-The session had scarcely begun, when Mary’s fingers froze on the photo as her mother passed her the picture.
+The session had scarcely begun, when Anna’s fingers froze on the photo as her mother passed her the picture.

 The image showed Peter, cuddling Gwen in his arms.
 Both were smiling cheerfully at the camera.

-“That was during our long weekend together in the Eastern Transvaal,” Zeena explained nonchalantly.
+“That was during our long weekend together in the Eastern Transvaal,” Zeena nonchalantly explained.

-More than forty years later, Mary still could not remember if she was capable of uttering a word.
+Nearly fifty years later, Anna still could not remember if she was capable of uttering a word.
 She could not remember saying anything to that extremely evil woman.
 This time, her mother-in-law had fired a flaming arrow that hit the center of her soul.
-Mary sat stunned at such meticulously planned destruction, executed so extremely pitilessly.
+Anna sat stunned by such meticulously planned destruction; executed so extremely pitilessly.

-Mary had never seen the box of photos before and never saw it since.
+Anna had never seen the box of photos before and never saw it again.

-That night, Zeena had planned everything to a T, waiting for Mary to enter her lair.
+That night, Zeena, with Peter’s ‘passive’ help, had planned everything to a T, waiting for Anna to enter her lair.

-She even had the audacity to murder Mary in plain sight of both her parents.
+She even had the audacity to murder Anna in plain sight of both her parents.

-Clearly, her parents had decided to avoid this merciless mess.
+Clearly, her parents had diplomatically decided to avoid this merciless mess.

-Her father was a big man, who did not tolerate nonsense from Mary growing up – or from other people, for that matter.
+Anna’s father was a big man, who did not tolerate nonsense from her growing up – or from other people, for that matter.
 He could have banged his huge fist right through that dining room table, saying enough is enough for one night!
 Her mother could have told that high priestess of Satan to her smug face to let go of her gullible daughter.
-Yet, they chose not to defend the trampled Mary.
-They chose to avoid personal conflict with the in-laws at all cost.
-Maybe, they thought they would embarrass Mary further by confronting the awful matter.
+Yet, they chose not to defend the trampled Anna.
+They chose to avoid personal conflict with their in-laws at all cost.
+Maybe, they thought they would embarrass Anna further by confronting the awful matter.
 Or they thought that Peter would deal with it once he was well enough again.
 They always loved Peter, no matter how much he misbehaved.
-He helped Mary’s father with his car, or peeled potatoes for Mary’s mother.
-Mary’s father always referred to him as “a strong and a hard working man, a good provider for Mary, and a diamond in the rough.”
+He cheerfully helped Anna’s father with his car, or peeled potatoes for Anna’s mother when she invited them to dinner.
+Anna’s father always referred to him as “a strong, hard working man, a good provider for Anna, and a diamond in the rough.”